 - 1. The law constitutes the basis and the boundaries of the activity of the state. - 2.
 The Constitution is the highest law in the Republic of Albania. - 3.
 The provisions of the Constitution are directly applicable, except when the Constitution provides otherwise.

 The Republic of Albania applies international law that is binding upon it.

-The organization and functioning of the bodies contemplated by this Constitution are regulated by their respective laws, except when this Constitution provides otherwise.
+The organization and operation of the organs contemplated by this Constitution are regulated by their respective laws, except when this Constitution provides otherwise.

 Article 6/1